 Espiritu Santo Bay's position adjacent to the Aransas National Wildlife Refuge complex and the Matagorda Island State Park means that any construction on or near this bay receives heightened environmental review from state and federal agencies.
 The bay supports extensive coastal marsh, seagrass beds, and oyster reef habitat along its margins - the same productive estuarine features that define its ecological value also create regulatory constraints on hard shoreline armoring.
 Shore Protect Team approaches Espiritu Santo Bay shoreline work with a living shoreline or minimally invasive protection philosophy where the wave energy conditions allow it, reserving hard bulkhead structures for the higher-energy bank sections where softer approaches cannot stop erosion.

 Send Shore Protect Team your Espiritu Santo Bay property location in Calhoun County and photos of your shoreline, access conditions, and any existing structures.
-We assess the wave conditions, environmental constraints, and permit requirements at your specific bay location and provide a preliminary cost estimate.
 Contact Shore Protect Team to begin your Calhoun County coastal erosion control project on Espiritu Santo Bay.